lolcads/lolcads.github.io/content/posts/2022/06/dirty_pipe_cve_2022_0847.md

       - processor architecture: go for `x86-64` if present, else take the generic version

 ## Conclusion
-TODO mc

 A detailed and streamlined analysis of any bug makes it seem shallow, however, don't get fooled by that impression.
-This bug happened to some of the best C programmers in the wold, was present for years in one of the most widely used OSs, took a professional programmer weeks to pin down, and making sense of it requires a conceptual understanding of two interacting subsystems of the Linux kernel.
-Root causing it without a PoC, blogpost, and patch at hand is a task that only few can do accomplish (but maybe this post can play a small role in incrementing this number in the future... :).
-In general, the nature of this bug makes it a great opportunity for learning about the kernel, and a *missing initialization* vulnerability is a welcome diversion from the [(ostensibly) prevailing](https://github.com/maddiestone/ConPresentations/blob/master/OffensiveCon2022.RealWorld0days.pdf) *memory corruption* issues.
-Furthermore, in contrast to, say some out-of-bounds write on the heap, the exploitation of this vulnerability is almost trivial, stability is not issue at all, and it works in the same way across a huge range of systems.
+Making sense of the bug requires a conceptual understanding of multiple interacting subsystems of the Linux kernel.
+A root cause analysis without a PoC, blog post, or patch at hand would be a tricky task.
+In general, the nature of this bug makes it a great opportunity to learn about the Linux kernel.
+A missing initialization is a welcome diversion from the ubiquitous memory corruption issues (that a lot of exploit developers love ;)).
+Furthermore, in contrast to those kind of vulnerabilities, the exploitation of this one is almost trivial, stable, and it works across a huge range of Linux distributions.
+Maybe you got motivated to check out some more complex vulnerabilities / exploits or the Linux kernel yourself :).
-While the latter points are probably responsible for its huge popularity, the former two make it a good case study for aspiring security researchers that want to get into kernel stuff.
-We hope that our setup makes understanding this bug more accessible and provides a good preparation for the inevitable bugs to come.